JerrySheep/Human-Machine/README.md

 - In this project, we use **`http`** protocal to transfer the json data.<br>
 - As the data is too long, we use the **`http post`**.(the length of the data is **`unlimited`**)<br>
 - The code is stored in **`HttpRequest.h`**.<br>

+### Get the docker deploy info for server

+- Get the docker infomation from the server and deploy the docker image into the client.<br>
+- In this project, we use linux command to deploy the docker image.<br>
+- The code is stored in **`DockerDeploy.h`**.<br>

 ## Server